One of the interesting motorcycles that made its debut at this year’s EICMA show is the new BMW S 1000 RR.

 The Pro Modes enable individual adaptation of functions such as Dynamic Traction Control DTC, ABS and wheelie detection as well as the throttle curve (torque adjustment) and Engine Brake to suit the rider’s own skill level and riding style.

-More features include LED lighting, 6.5-inch instrument display, Shift Assistant Pro for fast up and down shifting without clutch, ABS Pro, and DTC Wheelie Function as standard.
+More features include LED lighting, a 6.5-inch instrument display, Shift Assistant Pro for fast up and down shifting without clutch, ABS Pro, and DTC Wheelie Function as standard.

 The aforementioned Pro Modes option comes with Launch Control and Pit Lane Limiter.
 Electronic cruise control can also be added as an option.